tagspaces/documentation/docs/installation.md

 Do **not** delete the `tsprofile` folder — it contains all your configuration data for the portable installation.
 :::

-### AppImage Portable Mode (Linux)
+### AppImage Portable Mode (Linux x64 only)

 The AppImage format has its own [portable mode](https://docs.appimage.org/user-guide/portable-mode.html).
+AppImages are provided for x64 Linux only — on arm64, use the `.tar.gz` archive with the `tagspacesp` launcher described above.
 Create an empty folder with the same name as your AppImage file plus `.config`:

 ```bash
 tagspaces-linux-x86_64-6.0.2.AppImage